 The third interview in the School Library Month series is with the one and only Craig Seasholes, an elementary teacher and librarian in Seattle, Washington.
 To find out about some more of Craig’s adventures, check out his bio at the bottom of this post.

-What has been the proudest moment in your career?I was lucky enough to host Caroline Kennedy in my library, for an event during School Library Month, a few years ago.
+I was lucky enough to host Caroline Kennedy in my library, for an event during School Library Month, a few years ago.
 My proudest moment was kids reciting poems by heart, reciting Janet Long’s pledge of acceptance by heart.
 A little boy sort of broke protocol, and ran accross the library, grabbed a book from the biography section on Kennedy, flipped open the page to a picture of Caroline, on The White House lawn, holding the book.
 And he said, “What’s this book?”
 And without batting an eye, she began reciting Madeline!
 She was so unflappable, and I was so proud, that one of our young men was inspired by poetry.
 I was so proud that he knew that, through the books in the library, he could connect with a person of considerable reputation and talk to her person-to-person, with a legitimate question.

 Caroline Kennedy with Sanislo Students, Photo: David Rosen, West Seattle Herald.
 2013

 How do you envision the role of the school library?

 It’s a spark and a connector.
 I see myself as a people-librarian, so I’m able to connect the resources with the people that need them.
 The librarian gets to support and teach the teachers, just as much as they get to inspire and support the students.

 What has been the biggest challenge of your career?

 My biggest challenge is the amount of time I have in the building!
 Seattle city limits elementary librarians to a half-time position, and that’s inadequate.
 So, when I’ve been most successful, I’ve been able to work full-time with teachers and with students on a more regular basis.